BloxDev-Hub/BloxDev-Hub/docs/Lua-Learning/intermediate-loop.md

 Internally however, `i` will constantly keep counting up to 5, made evident by the `end value: 5` in the output.
 We don't want this to happen at all; remember, we want the loop to **stop entirely**.

 This is where `break` comes in.
-You can terminate a loop early with a `break` statement, ignoring to loop after that point and continue on with the script.
+You can terminate a loop early with a `break` statement, ignoring to loop after that point, and continue on with the script.
 Let's now apply that to the example:

 ```lua
 local value = 1